-PCAP 2016 student booklet design
+PCAP 2019 student booklet design

-For the PCAP 2016 assessment, eight clusters of assessment units will be distributed within four booklets so that each booklet contains two clusters of reading items, one mathematics cluster, and one science cluster.
-Tasks will be designed so that students would need approximately 90 minutes to complete all of the items in any one booklet (approximately 60 minutes to be spent on primary-domain items and 30 minutes on minor-domain items).
-The four booklets will be randomly and equally distributed to students within a single class.
-Thus, every student will complete two of the eight clusters of reading assessment items; however, all eight clusters will be completed by students within a class.
+For the PCAP 2019 assessment, groups of assessment units were distributed within four booklets.
+Booklets are designed so that students need approximately 90 minutes to complete all of the items in any one booklet (approximately 60 minutes to be spent on primary-domain items and 30 minutes on minor-domain items).
+The four booklets were randomly and equally distributed to students within a single class.

 To minimize the assessment burden on any one student, each student is presented with only a sample of the items.
-Following data collection, student responses are placed on common reading, mathematics, and science scales to provide an overall picture of the assessment results in each jurisdiction and by language and gender.
-In addition, pairs of booklets containing sets or units of common items will allow for comparative measurements of student performance from one booklet to another.
+Following data collection, student responses are placed on common mathematics, science, and reading scales to provide an overall picture of the assessment results in each province and by language and gender.
+In addition, pairs of booklets containing sets or units of anchor items allow for comparative measurements of student performance from one booklet to another.

-Each assessment unit will present a passage or context followed by a series of related items.
-The contexts chosen for assessment units are intended to captivate the interests of Canadian Grade 8/Secondary II students and thereby increase their motivation to write the test.
-Contexts will be introduced with an opening situation that could be in the form of a brief narrative and could include fiction or non-fiction reading passages, tables, charts, graphs, or diagrams.
+Each assessment unit presents a passage or context followed by a series of related items.
+The contexts chosen for assessment units are intended to captivate the interests of Canadian Grade 8/Secondary II students and thereby increase their motivation to write the assessment.
+Contexts are introduced with an opening situation that could be in the form of a brief narrative and could include fiction or non-fiction reading passages, tables, charts, graphs, or diagrams.
 Developers of the assessment items and the Advisory Panel on Test Fairness ensured that the contexts were developmentally appropriate, free of bias, and not culturally or geographically dependent.

-Each booklet will be composed of sufficient units that together will span each of the competencies and subdomains for the three domains.
-All the assessment booklets will contain a student questionnaire at the end of the booklet.
+Each booklet is composed of sufficient units that together span each of the assessment specifications for the three domains.
+All the assessment booklets contain a student questionnaire at the end of the booklet.